 Professional Development Scholarships are available each summer.
 Do you demonstrate commitment in the field of community planning, involvement in public sector planning, and a desire to enhance your expertise and/or develop new skills?
 Take advantage of this opportunity and apply for the Jerry Walls Planning Professional Development Award and Irving Hand Excellence in Planning Professional Development Award.
-Deadline for applications is Friday, August 28.
+Deadline for applications is Friday, August 26.

 The PA Chapter of APA encourages the pursuit of professional development through the administration of the Jerry S. Walls, FAICP Planning Professional Development Award.
 A scholarship of $2000.00 will be awarded to the Pennsylvania applicant who demonstrates commitment in the field of community planning, involvement in public sector planning, and a desire to enhance their expertise and/or develop new skills.

 Jerry S. Walls, FAICP, started his planning career in Maryland working for the State, then for the City of Ypsilanti, Michigan after U.S. Army service in Vietnam, and then as Executive Director/CEO of the Lycoming County Planning Commission, Williamsport, PA for 38 years, for a total career employment of 44 years.
 Although officially retired, he continues today as a part-time Expert Witness on zoning issues, Policy and Training Consultant to the County Planning Directors Association of PA, and Mediator of Land Use and Environmental Issues.